freesewing/freesewing/markdown/dev/reference/api/part/config/stack/en.md

 space.

-Otherwise, if the `stack` property is not present, the default behavior is to assign the part to its own stack.
+Otherwise, if the `stack` property is not present, the default behavior is to use the part's name as its stack name.

+- In a draft with only one set, this will result in each part having its own stack.
-The part will not overlap other parts in drafting and printing layouts.
-This is because it is the only part drafted within its stack and because stacks do not overlap other stacks.
+With a default layout, the part will not overlap other parts because it is the only part drafted within its stack and stacks do not overlap.

+- In a draft with multiple sets, this will result in parts of the same name using the same stack.
+This is how we achieve the layered look of parts in sample drafts.

 <Related>